genesiscommunitysuccess/docs/docs/server-reference/authentication-and-authorisation/authentication.md

             DETAILS.SYSTEM.PRODUCT[1].NAME = AUTH
             DETAILS.SYSTEM.PRODUCT[1].VERSION = 1.0.1.RELEASE

-If there is a problem the server will return the standard error set with CODE/TEXT details and the error code LOGIN_AUTH_NACK.
+If there is a problem, the server will return the standard error set with CODE/TEXT details and the error code LOGIN_AUTH_NACK.
 The following error codes can be provided:

 - UNKNOWN_ACCOUNT - User is unknown
 - INCORRECT_CREDENTIALS - User/password combination is invalid